-Sustainability is more than reducing energy consumption and waste

-HARNESSING THE POWER OF TECHNOLOGY FOR SUSTAINABILITY

 OUR DIGITAL ADAPTATION of managing documents and online payment processing has continued EDENS' overall carbon footprint reduction.
 As a company, we implemented SnapPay, an online retailer payment and sales reporting portal, and DocuSign, an electronic signing and document management tool, resulting in improved organization, increased efficiency and lowered paper consumption, shipping and overall waste.
 With 24-hour access, SnapPay has led to faster rent receipts and eliminated human error from processing and payment applications.
-Within the last 12 months, we have electronically processed an average of 1,100 payments per month.
-With DocuSign, we have eliminated the printing and mailing of more than 300 lease and license agreements, 1,500 contracts and 300 internal documents - a collective total of 2,100 documents annually.
-This translates to 3,000 kg reduction in CO2 emissions, the equivalent of 7,369 miles driven by an average passenger vehicle.
+Within the last 12 months, we have electronically processed an average of 3,000 payments per month.
+With DocuSign, we have eliminated the printing and mailing of more than 1,500 lease and license agreements, 2,250 contracts and 300 internal documents- a collective total of over 4,000 documents annually.
+Today, our leases are more green, which encourages or requires certain behaviors and commitments from both the landlord and the tenant to improve energy efficiency and/or reduce the environmental impact of a building.
+The environmental goals and obligations are set out aligning tenants' goals with our goal of being carbon neutral by 2026.
 Sustainability is more than reducing energy consumption and waste; it's about improving lives.
 By going paperless, we have increased our productivity to improve our work-life balance and enhanced our retail partners' experiences to foster more meaningful relationships.
 Our continued digital efforts help us sustain momentum as a healthy, sustainable community.

-$\frown$

-OVER 2.600

-DOCUMENTS PROCESSED annually with DocuSign

-equal to

-18 TREES